A Diagnosis of Exclusion

 CPP is a complex, debilitating disorder defined as “a non-malignant pain perceived in the pelvis in either men or women.”
 In the case of documented nocioceptive pain that becomes chronic, the pain must have been continuous for at least 6 months, although this timeline has been debated.
 If “non-acute” mechanisms of pain and/or central sensitization are noted, then the pain may be regarded as “chronic,” irrespective of the time period.
 More often than not, one will note the presence of behavioral, sexual and emotional sequelae.

 Pelvic Pain is a broad diagnosis of exclusion that likely encompasses other pathologic states, and even more likely encompasses an evolution of those states to a neuropathic state.
 Like all neuropathic pain, Pelvic Pain is a result of an insult or injury to the somatosensory nervous system (peripheral or central), whereby an insult to the nervous tissue leads a pain syndrome often characterized by disproportionate pain.
+Depending on the nerve involved or the nerve injury, the distribution of the pain will be different.

 Symptoms of a body area affected by Pelvic Pain include: